doobah/icepack/README.md

 * Object references are serialized as their object ID (`uint`).
 * The first object in the object list is the root object.
 * Primitives are serialized as-is.
-* The `string` type is automatically registered for serialization.
+* Built-in primitive types, along with `string`, `decimal`, and `Type` are automatically registered for serialization.
 * Enum literal fields are serialized as their underlying integral type.
 * Interfaces are serialized as object references.
-* The compatibility version indicates which other versions of the Icepack serializer are able to deserialize the output.
+* The compatibility version indicates which other versions of the serializer are able to deserialize the output.
 * A type object is serialized as the ID of a type in the serialized type table.
 This means that the type value itself must be a registered type.
 * On serializing an enum, the serializer adds the underlying type to the type table before the enum type itself.